MohitLamba94/L3Fnet/README.md

 Unlike most previous works on low-light enhancement we do not simulate low-light images using Gamma correction or modifying images in Adobe Photoshop.
 Rather we physically capture Light Field images when the light falling on camera lens is in between 0-20 lux.

 ### L3F-20, L3-50 and L3F-100 dataset
-The dataset used for training is organized into `27 scenes`.
-For each scene we capture on LF for large exposure which then serves as the well-lit GT image.
+The L3F-dataset used for training and testing comprises of `27 scenes`.
+For each scene we capture one LF with large exposure which then serves as the well-lit GT image.
 We then capture 3 more LFs captured at 20th, 50th and 100th fraction of the exposure used for the GT image.
+A detailed descrition of the collected dataset can be found in ***Section III*** of the main paper.

 The RAW format used by Lytro Illum is very large (400 - 500 MB) and requires several post-processing such as hexagonal to rectilinear transformation before it can be used by `L3Fnet`.
-We thus used JPEG compressed images for training and testing and can be downloded from here.
-But we also additionally provide the original RAW images.
+We thus used JPEG compressed images for training and testing.
+Even after compression each LF is abour 50 MB is size; much larger than even raw DSLR image.
+Although we do not use raw LF images in this work, we also make the raw LF images public.

 <details>
   <summary>Click here to see the central SAIs of all the <i>27 scenes ! </i> </summary>